-Cynthia has graduated!
 It wasn’t easy.
 Cynthia encountered obstacles she never anticipated in the midst of her freshman year.
-Obstacles that might easily have derailed her from her dream.
 But she didn’t give up.
-With the help of advisors like Marnie Parris-Bingle at Grand Valley’s Trio Student Support Services she put a plan together.
-(The Trio services at Grand Valley have been helpful to so many of our students!)
+With the help of advisors at Grand Valley’s Trio Student Support Services she put a plan together and achieved the goal of earning her college degree.

-Though not a Holland or Zeeland resident, graduating from Fennville High school, Cynthia Bustillos was still eligible for a Holland/Zeeland Promise because of her many years of involvement with Hope College’s Trio Upward Bound.
+Though not a Holland or Zeeland resident, graduating from Fennville High school, Cynthia was still eligible for a H/Z Promise Scholarship because of her many years of involvement with Hope College’s Trio Upward Bound.

 Cynthia says she was grateful for the “step by step” way Upward Bound helped her prepare to follow her dream of a college education.
-Like most of the Holland/Zeeland Promise recipients, Cynthia will be the first in her family to attend college.
+Like most of the scholarship’s recipients, Cynthia will be the first in her family to attend college.

 Elizabeth Colburn, Director of Upward Bound had this to say about Cynthia: